 In response to the COVID-19 pandemic, the cemetery and mortuary's pre-need sales force began using virtual selling processes to market its products and services including some in home sales as local regulations permitted.
-During the third quarter 2021, the sales force returned mostly to in home sales, however, it continues to use virtual selling where needed.
+During the third quarter of 2021, the sales force returned mostly to in home sales, however, it continues to use virtual selling where needed.
 Currently, the cemetery and mortuary operations office staff works in the office with the flexibility for hybrid-remote or completely remote working arrangements as needed.

-The following table shows the condensed financial results of the cemetery and mortuary operations for the three months ended March 31, 2022 and 2021.
+The following table shows the condensed financial results of the cemetery and mortuary operations for the three and six months ended June 30, 2022 and 2021.
 See Note 7 to the condensed consolidated financial statements.